 Fig 8.
 Diagram of Indian Villages, p.
 6 in Development of the United States Capital.
 Washington, Government printing office, 1930.
 (71st Congress, 1st session, House document no. 35).

-Of the two villages Proudfit identified inside the boundaries of the District, one was near the Anacostia in the area that is now Ft Lincoln.
-The location of the second village was described as (10):
+Of the two villages Proudfit identified inside the boundaries of the District, one was near the Anacostia in the area that is now the US.
+National Arboretum (Fig 8b). (see details in link in ref 39).